The Marriage Vow: Gary Johnson

 On July 19, Gary Johnson published an article in the Huffington Post criticizing The Marriage Vow.
 He claimed that the pledge endorsed government intervention into the personal lives of citizens, while criticizing the discriminatory language of the pledge.
 He went on to state that Pledge's focus on social issues redirected attention from areas like the economy.

 Other criticisms

 House Speaker Pro-Tem Jeff Kaufmann said the pledge had "ridiculous implications", refused to sign, and told Plaats that his "integrity is in question" and "political credibility is waning to the point of no impact."

 Former Iowa State Senator Jeff Angelo said "This pledge is an attempt to shut down dialogue between voters and the people vying to represent them.".

 Presidential candidate Mitt Romney called the pledge "undignified and inappropriate."
-Romney's campaign later clarified that he would not sign because preamble suggesting children of slaves were better off than today.
+Romney's campaign later clarified that he would not sign because the preamble suggesting children of slaves were better off than today.